How Does Your Respiratory System Interact With Your Muscular System?

 Background

-A Division‑II soccer program introduced a 6‑week “Breath‑Strong” protocol, combining twice‑weekly IMT sessions with daily 5‑minute diaphragmatic breathing drills before practice And that's really what it comes down to.
-Worth knowing..
+A Division‑II soccer program introduced a 6‑week “Breath‑Strong” protocol, combining twice‑weekly IMT sessions with daily 5‑minute diaphragmatic breathing drills before practice No workaround needed..

 Outcomes